erjiaxiao/erjiaxiao.github.io/source/_posts/Fast IO in Competitive Programming.md

 ## Introduction

 In competitive programming, it is important to read input as fast as possible so we save valuable time.
-You must have seen various problem statements saying: "Warning: Large I/O data, be careful with certain languages (though most should be OK if the algorithm is well designed)".
+You must have seen various problem statements saying: "Warning: Large I/O data, be careful with certain languages (though most should be OK if the algorithm is well designed and has low time complexity)".
 The key for such problems is to use Faster I/O techniques.

 ## Method 1